t-a-y-l-o-r/checkip/README.md

 # checkip
-API Application for a variety of security programs
+A simple cli wrapper for a variety of security API tools.
+Primarily used to detect relations of ip addresses.
+Will attempt to resolve their known level of hostility per community standards.

 ## Flags and Usage
   _-ip_ {ipv4address} -- the flag to use when scanning a single ipv4address.
 Required if `-if` is not used.